conestack/node.ext.ldap/README.rst

 work.
 If you don't, ``node.ext.ldap`` falls back to use ``bda.cache.NullCache``, which does not cache anything and is just an API placeholder.

-To provide an cache based on ``Memcached`` install memcached server and configure it.
+To provide a cache based on ``Memcached`` install memcached server and configure it.
 Then you need to provide the factory utility.::

     >>> # Dummy registry.